 The COVID-19 pandemic has required the Company to develop and execute revised operating procedures intended to mitigate safety and health risks in the work environment.
-However, as intake locations are converted back to collision repair locations and temporarily laid off employees are recalled, there can be no assurance that the enhanced protocols put in place will protect against an outbreak that could result in lost time and negatively affect the financial performance of the Company.
+However, there can be no assurance that the enhanced protocols put in place will protect against an outbreak that could result in lost time and negatively affect the financial performance of the Company.